How to use comments & notifications in Datawrapper

 To re-open comments, click on Mark as open, and they'll appear in your Open comments again.

-Whenever you create a visualization or comment on one, you becom e subscribed to notifications for all comments on it.
-That means you'll get notified whenever somebody replies, reacts, or comments on such a visualization:
+Whenever you create a visualization or comment on one, you become subscribed to notifications for all comments on it.
+That means you'll be notified whenever somebody replies, reacts, or comments on such a visualization.
+You'll also be notified if a teammate mentions you in a comment or if you are invited to a workspace or team.
+You can change your subscriptions:

 From the notification center, you can jump directly to a comment by clicking on it.
 If you hover over it, you'll also see the option to mark it as read, unsubscribe from all notifications about the visualization, or delete it.